A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

 \subsection{Evaluation of interface geometry}

 The normal unit vector, \(\vec{n}\), is evaluated using the Mixed-Youngs-Centered (MYC) method~\cite{aulisa2007interface} and curvature is computed using an improved Height Function (HF) method~\cite{lopez2009improved}.
 The HF method is second-order accurate but presents considerable curvature errors whenever the normal unit vector of the interface is not aligned with the coordinate axes~\cite{baraldi2014mass}.
-This situation generates spurious velocity currents around the interface which are not related to any physical process.
-The magnitude of these curvature errors can be limited below \(1\%\) for a sufficiently fine mesh (e.g., 32 cells per diameter in a sphere~\cite{baraldi2014mass}).
+This issue contributes, among other factors, to the generation of spurious velocity currents around the interface due to a lack of an exact interfacial pressure balance.
 This issue is a reason for caution in liquid injection problems where the growth of instabilities along the liquid-gas interface must be only related to physical phenomena.
-This problem is more important at supercritical pressures where the liquid and gas phases look more alike near the interface.
-In this case, the surface tension force that would stabilize these numerical instabilities caused by spurious currents is reduced.
+This problem is more important at supercritical pressures where the liquid and gas phases look more alike near the interface and the surface-tension force that would stabilize these numerical instabilities caused by spurious currents is reduced.

-Efforts have been made to develop more accurate methods to evaluate the interface geometry in the VOF framework.
+Efforts have been made to develop more accurate methods to evaluate the interface geometry under the VOF framework.
 For instance, Popinet~\cite{popinet2009accurate} presents an adaptative scheme to enhance the accuracy of curvature computations for under-resolved interfaces using the HF method.
-This modification to the HF method is not implemented in the present work, but it is definitely something to look at in the future.
+This modification to the HF method is not implemented in the present work, but may be considered in the future.
 Other works combine the VOF and LS methods to use the smoother LS distribution to obtain a better estimate of the interface geometry~\cite{sussman2000coupled,sussman2003second}.
 However, a key step whereby the LS function is re-distanced with respect to the PLIC interface reconstruction does not ensure a mesh-converging curvature.
-Together with the intrinsic complexity of combining the VOF and LS methods, the HF method is preferred in this work to evaluate curvature.
+Together with the intrinsic complexity of combining the VOF and LS methods, the HF method is preferred.